 Given the option to rearrange, ignore, and rotate pieces, you're charged with the task of identifying all of the even-length English words that can be formed by chaining together some subset of the pieces (where some may have been rotated).
-For the above set of pieces, the list of printed words should surely include "plum", since the third-to-last rectangle can be placed after the second-to-last rectangle (rotated so that the 'p' precede the 'l') to form "plum".
+For the above set of pieces, the list of printed words should surely include "plum", since the third-to-last rectangle can be placed after the second-to-last rectangle (rotated so that the 'p' precedes the '1') to form "plum".
 Given the above set of rectangles, you should also identify fun words like "allele", "lark", "muscle", "scales", and "umbrella", in addition to quite a few others.
-Note that each rectangle can be used at most one time per word, so that words like "sees" and "museum" can't be formed.
+Note that each rectangle can be used at most one time per word, so that words like "sees" and "museum"